If you work in a typical business, you probably rely a decent amount on file sharing.

 Unlike some file sharing software that restricts access based on a file’s creator, Box allows you to set unique roles and permissions that make sense for your company.
 This is crucial for larger teams and situations where you want to restrict access to sensitive or otherwise important documents:

 OneDrive’s file sharing and storage solution is often pitted against Google Drive due to their similarities in terms of features and functionalities.

 Heck, even their names sound the same.

 The key selling point of OneDrive, though?
-It’s part of the Office 365 suite.
+It’s part of the Microsoft 365 suite.
 If your company already uses Outlook or Microsoft Teams to juggle your business’s communication, getting on board with OneDrive makes it easy to sync files with all of the above.

 Beyond that, OneDrive gets the job done for file sharing, but doesn’t really boast any other standout features beyond its integrations.

 Although Planview is primarily a portfolio management tool, its built-in Kanban board and file management solution is awesome for bigger companies.
 The platform promises a high level of security in addition to document versioning control and rollback.

 Not unlike Box, Planview’s file sharing software has strict document access controls.
 It also allows you to link documents to cards and activities, which means you can work directly from your project boards when sharing files.